Your organisation already owns SharePoint. Most aren’t using it properly.

 Everything is native Microsoft: SharePoint, Power Automate, and Microsoft Purview.
 No third-party overlay, no additional licensing cost.
 Every capability sits within your existing Microsoft 365 tenancy.

-Talk to our compliance teamReview and approval workflowsStructured sign-off with mandatory approval — no steps skipped or bypassed
+- Review and approval workflowsStructured sign-off with mandatory approval — no steps skipped or bypassed.

-Scheduled review remindersEscalation workflows for overdue reviews, with dashboard status visibility
+- Scheduled review remindersEscalation workflows for overdue reviews, with dashboard status visibility.

-Role-based access controlsPermissions aligned to document sensitivity and classification
+- Role-based access controlsPermissions aligned to document sensitivity and classification.

-Microsoft Purview retention labelsRecords management and disposition workflows — Purview-native, not legacy SharePoint tools
+- Microsoft Purview retention labelsRecords management and disposition workflows — Purview-native, not legacy SharePoint tools.

-Document status indicatorsDraft · Under Review · Approved · Retired — visible to everyone who needs to know
+- Document status indicatorsDraft, Under Review, Approved, Retired — visible to everyone who needs to know.

-Microsoft is retiring legacy SharePoint compliance features — April 2026
+Microsoft is retiring legacy SharePoint compliance features

 In January 2025, Microsoft began deprecating legacy SharePoint compliance tools — including the Record Center site template, Information Management Policies, In-Place Records Management, and Document Deletion Policies.
 The final retirements happen in April 2026.
 If your current governance relies on any of these, they will stop working.
 Antares designs all new DMS implementations on the Purview-first model, and can assess and migrate your existing environment before the deadline.

-from assessment to managed operations
+SharePoint DMS services, from assessment to managed operations.

 We map your current document landscape, understand your compliance obligations, and design an information architecture built around how your organisation actually works — not a generic template.